 UNDRIP was adopted by consensus to protect and uphold the human rights of Indigenous peoples

-Northern Confluence recognizes that land in BC is subject to Aboriginal Rights and Title.
 Land use decisions must respect First Nations’ governance and laws, honour the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and adhere to the principle of Free, Prior and Informed Consent (FPIC).
+Northern Confluence supports Indigenous-led conservation initiatives, and commits to and advocates for the implementation of UNDRIP articles (in particular articles 19, 25-29 and 32).

 We build relationships and work with allies to push for implementation of FPIC in provincial and federal laws.
-Through workshops and knowledge sharing, we are also building capacity and awareness around FPIC in the NGO sector and with other stakeholders.
+Through workshops and knowledge sharing, we also build capacity and awareness around Indigenous-led initiatives through webinars, podcasts and other forums.

 Nikki Skuce